Chapter 02

 The GRIP Program employs a 52-week curriculum called Leaving Prison Before You Get Out.
 Verduin calls it “a technology of transformation that has been developed to successfully turn the experience of pain, violence and shame into gateways for healing and learning.”

 All learning takes place in a group, called the “GRIP Tribe,” inviting prisoners to practice being a member of a community and develop a sense of responsibility.
 The group identity is a “powerful incentive to bond in a positive way rather than a destructive way, as happens in gangs,” explains Verduin.
 To guide the year-long work, participants sign an extensive “pledge” that commits them to stop their violence, helps develop positive behaviors and habits, and holds the men accountable to themselves and each other.
+For example, there is the commitment “to challenge my own belief systems, understanding that there is always another perspective,” or “to seek to understand and communicate the needs underneath my anger or frustration and to become someone who seeks to understand rather than someone that seeks just to be understood.”

 The pledge can be broken, says Verduin, because mistakes are part of life, “but one of the pledges is to share with the class if they have not kept their commitments, so we can all learn from that.”